Tradecoin-Token/Swrm_Explorer/README.md

 yarn start
 ```

-Your browser will open local version of BNS Explorer automatically.
+Your browser will open local version of SWRM Explorer automatically.

 ## Build

-Build process creates ./dist directory with BNS Explorer distribution that supports mainnet network.
+Build process creates ./dist directory with SWRM Explorer distribution that supports mainnet network.
 To create the distribution, run from the project directory:
 ```
 gulp buildOfficialProd